emperadur/Gameboy-Multi-sensor-Cartdrige/README.md

 There are nine test points placed on this cartridge:

-- 5V - checks the 5V line from Pin 1 (VCC)
+- 5V - checks the 5V line from the cartridge Pin 1 (VCC)
 - 3.3 V - checks the 3.3V line leaving pin 6 (VOUT) of the 3.3V regulator (MIC5255-3.3)
 - BAT - checks the CR12XX battery voltage
+- GND - Ground pad
-- SDA - cheks the SDA I<sup>2</sup>C data line.
-Both the sensor (BME680) & clock (DS13072N+) are connected to the same test point
+- SDA - cheks the SDA I<sup>2</sup>C data line
-- SCL -cheks the SCL I<sup>2</sup>C data line.
-Both the sensor (BME680) & clock (DS13072N+) are connected to the same test point
+- SCL - cheks the SCL I<sup>2</sup>C data line
+  - Both the sensor (BME680) & clock (DS13072N+) are connected to the same test point, and are post voltage translator (PCA9306DCUR)

 These 4 pads are useful for soldering to if you want to reporogram the Atmega32u4 following In-Circut Serial Programming (ISP) lines
 - RESET - pad tied to pin 13 (reset).
 This pad could also be useful in troubleshooting reset functionality either on the atmega32u4 or the gameboy.
-- MISO - Master Input-Slave Output pin 11
+- MISO - Master Input-Slave Output - pin 11
-- MOSI - Master Output-Slave Input pin 10
+- MOSI - Master Output-Slave Input - pin 10
-- SCLK - Serial Clock pin 9
+- SCLK - Serial Clock - pin 9

 There is one jumper pad that must be soldered prior to powering on the board.